 Class Survey Debates

 When students lead their group literary analysis activities in my ENG 170 and ENG 125 courses, they often use the digital tool of Kahoot as a starting point.
+[Here’s a video where I show the basics of creating a game.]
 In my ENG 128 class this semester, I used this tool for the first time, but in a different manner than my students usually use.
 I think using the survey feature of Kahoot (or another digital tool) can lead to great debates among students.
 You can project a statement or question and provide up to four answers for students to choose from.
 Then, you can spend time having students debate their answers by providing support for their answer via the class material.

 This discussion design was introduced to me last semester, during one of the group discussion leading activities.
 Basically, the students are divided into small groups and are given a list of questions to answer.
 The number of questions correspond with the number of students per group (or not, but this way makes it easier).
 The groups have time to answer all the questions.
 Then, each student from each group is assigned to represent the group for one particular question.
 They sit at the front or center of the room and discuss their group’s answer to their question with the other group representatives.
 Students rotate sitting in the “fish bowl” as each question is discussed.